em008/ML-Model-With-UI/README.md

 # ML-Model-With-UI

-For this project a neural network regression model is built using TensorFlow and Keras.
+For this project a neural network regression model is built using TensorFlow and Keras to predict future counts based on data collected.
 The model architecture has several layers and number of neurons.
 Regularization techniques like dropout are applied to prevent overfitting.
 A simple web application is built using Flask that integrates the model.

 <!---
 To access the app in an internet browser use this [link](https://em008.github.io/ML-Model-With-UI/).